Last editedMar 20233 min read

+A QuickBooks study shows that 69% of US small business owners are kept up at night worrying about cash flow.
 Progress billing with GoCardless helps take away any uncertainty.
 Take back control by collecting recurring invoice payments directly from customer bank accounts, on the day they’re due.
 Late payments are eliminated, ensuring you have the funds you need to cover overhead costs.
 In fact, businesses can get up to twice as fast by including GoCardless as a payment option on their invoices.

 We can help

 GoCardless is a global payments solution that helps you automate payment collection, cutting down on the amount of financial admin your team needs to deal with.
 Find out how GoCardless can help you with one-off or recurring payments.